-The Grad PLUS Loan application process has two (2) steps - a Request (credit-check) and the Master Promissory Note (MPN) - both are completed on the Federal Direct Student Loans site.
+The Grad PLUS Loan application process has two (2) steps - an Application (credit-check) and the Master Promissory Note (MPN) - both are completed on the Federal Direct Student Loans site.

 Grad PLUS Request

-- All Grad PLUS Loan borrowers (both incoming and returning students) must complete a request for the Federal Grad PLUS Loan each year they wish to borrow these loan funds;
+- All Grad PLUS Loan borrowers (both incoming and returning students) must complete an application for the Federal Grad PLUS Loan each year they wish to borrow these loan funds;

-- Once logged-in to the Direct Loan site, choose “Request PLUS Loan” on the left side of the page;
+- Once logged-in to the Direct Loan site, choose “Apply for a PLUS Loan”;

 - Choose “Graduate PLUS” and provide all requested information.